Titanic Quarter in Belfast, Northern Ireland

 Sector and market opportunity

 Belfast enjoys excellent road, rail and air infrastructure connectivity right across the British Isles.
-It’s only a 1-hour flight from London and Dublin is less than 2 hours by car.
+It’s only a 1-hour flight from London and Dublin is only 1 hour 45 minutes’ drive away.
 Both the M1 and M2 motorways are only a couple of minutes away, too.
+Titanic Quarter is serviced by the Glider (Belfast Rapid Transit System) and City Metro bus services.
+Titanic Rail Hub is an 8-minute walk and Dublin is 2 hours by train from Lanyon Place.

 Belfast has the highest availability of superfast broadband in the UK and the fastest direct broadband link from Europe to North America.